Accidents at Work

 Firstly, we need to know the key details about your accident, particularly where, when and how the accident happened.
 We also need to know about your personal injuries.

-It is important to get in contact with us straight away as we can also help with treatment, support and rehabilitation after your work accident.
+It is important to get in contact with our injury solicitors straight away as we can also help with treatment, support and rehabilitation after your work accident.

 Can I Claim on a Zero Hours Contract?

 Yes!
 Employees on zero hours contracts have the right to be given training, the tools and support in order to work safely.
 An employer has a legal obligation to keep you safe in a safe place of work.
 If you are in any doubt, get in touch with us.

 Is There a Work Accident Claim Time Limit?